Shoyas/car-info-redux-server/README.md

 # Car Hunting

-## A online application for know details about car's brand
+## An online application for know details about car's brand

 ### It's Client side part

 #### Features:

 - Every person have to registered by google authentication.
 - Admin can insert any car brand’s logo and information in this web application.
 - Admin can delete any car’s information from the web application.